Sima Yi's Liaodong campaign: Aftermath

 Although he had gained 40,000 households and some 300,000 people for the state of Wei from this expedition, Sima Yi did not encourage these frontier settlers to continue their livelihoods in the Chinese northeast and instead ordered that those families who wished to return to central China be allowed to do so.
 In April or May 239, a Wu fleet commanded by Sun Yi (孫怡) and Yang Dao defeated the Wei defenders in southern Liaodong, prompting the Wei imperial court to evacuate the coastal population to Shandong, further accelerating the trend of depopulation in Liaodong.
 This happened around the same time the Xianbei chieftain Mohuba was awarded merit for his participation in the campaign against Gongsun Yuan, and his people were allowed to settle in northern Liaodong.
-By the beginning of the Western Jin dynasty (265–316), the number of Chinese households had fallen to just 5,400.
+By the beginning of the Western Jin dynasty (266–316), the number of Chinese households had fallen to just 5,400.
 After the fall of Western Jin, control over Liaodong passed onto Former Yan (337–370), which was founded by Mohuba's descendants, and then to Goguryeo.
-For several centuries Liaodong would be out of Chinese hands, partly due to the lack of Chinese presence there as a result of the policies that Sima Yi and the Wei court adopted for Liaodong after the fall of the Gongsun.
+For several centuries, Liaodong would be out of Chinese hands, partly due to the lack of Chinese presence there as a result of the policies that Sima Yi and the Wei court adopted for Liaodong after the fall of the Gongsun.

 In the meantime, the removal of the Yan kingdom cleared a barrier between central China and the peoples of the farther east.
 As early as 239, a mission from the Wa people of Japan under Queen Himiko reached the Wei court for the first time.
 Goguryeo soon found itself rid of a nuisance that was only to be replaced by a stronger neighbour, and by 242 the alliance between Goguryeo and Cao Wei ended when Goguryeo provoked Wei's wrath by raiding Chinese settlements in Liaodong and Xuantu commanderies.
 The Goguryeo–Wei War of 244 followed, and after two campaigns Cao Wei devastated Goguryeo to such an extent that Goguryeo would take nearly half a century to recover.
-Cao Wei's victory allowed the Chinese to re-established friendly contact with the Buyeo.
+Cao Wei's victory allowed the Chinese to re-establish friendly contact with the Buyeo.
 These developments could only have happened after Sima Yi's conquest of Liaodong, which, in some sense, represented the first step in recovering Chinese influence in the farther east at the time.